Filmon-gh/weather-app/README.md

 ## Deployment

 This project is deployed to Heroku, a cloud platform that allows for easy deployment and hosting of web applications.
+To deploy the Weather App to Heroku, I performed the following steps:

   - Clone the GitHub repository: Clone the Weather App repository from GitHub and ensure the necessary permissions to access the repository.
   - Create a Heroku app:
   - Navigate to the "Settings" tab in the Heroku app settings.
            - Locate the "Buildpacks" section.